chriskrycho/v5.chriskrycho.com/site/journal/2020/Git Workflow for Managing Long-Running Upgrades A.md

 [^origin-master]: I could also do `git rebase master`, but I tend to do a `pull --rebase` against the upstream because I work in fast-moving repositories *and* this way I don’t *have* to keep my local `master` up to date.
 I can if it’s helpful… but *only* if it’s

 [^rarely]: Rarely, there are times when I hit a thing I can’t fix safely against both `master` and `pluto`.
 In those cases, I don’t try to cherry-pick it over as described here.
 I emphasize, though, that this is genuinely *very* rare in most cases.

-[^automatic-merging]: At least, in *most* workflows it will have been merged.
-The workflow in my current job actually creates new commits for merges in a way that Git cannot understand, so I have to *forcibly* delete those branches:

-    ```sh
-    $ git branch --delete --force some-pluto-fix
-    ```

 ### Efficiency